TheOdinProject/curriculum/ruby/introduction_to_rspec.md

 * [RSpec::Core Cheat Sheet](http://www.rubypigeon.com/posts/rspec-core-cheat-sheet/) and [RSpec::Expectations Cheat Sheet](http://www.rubypigeon.com/posts/rspec-expectations-cheat-sheet/) explain the basics in a simple way.
 * The [RSpec Cheat Sheet](http://www.anchor.com.au/wp-content/uploads/rspec_cheatsheet_attributed.pdf) should help you avoid Googling every new bit of syntax.
 * Read the [Wikipedia Page on Test Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) for context on TDD if you're still feeling unfamiliar.
+* Check out [This Blog Post](https://8thlight.com/blog/uncle-bob/2013/05/27/TheTransformationPriorityPremise.html) for some more insight on OOP